imagineLife/nodeWork/in-depth/study-topics.md

   - what is the best practice for executing the node binary as a child process
     - ANSWER: refer to the full path of the node binary of the cur process
       - `process.execPath`
+- return a non-zero exit code from a child process
+  - gracefully catch the error in the parent process
+- throw an error from a child process
+  - gracefully catch the error in the parent process
+-

 ###